-A pinch of nutmeg and a sprinkling of salt amplify the butterscotch-y flavor of chocolate chip cookies, while a blend of milk and dark chocolate chunks provides alternating bites of creamy sweetness and bitter intensity.
+A pinch of nutmeg and a sprinkling of salt amplify the butterscotch-y flavor of these chocolate chip cookies, while a blend of milk and dark chocolate chunks provides alternating bites of creamy sweetness and bitter intensity.
 You can bake the cookies until they're golden brown and crunchy, but I prefer to pull them while they're still a wee bit pale so they stay soft and fudgy, crisp only around the very edges.

 Reprinted from BraveTart: Iconic American Desserts with permission from W. W. Norton.